-Mike is married with 3 children.
+Coach Love is married with 3 children.
 He enjoys volunteering his time by staying actively involved in coaching his children’s sporting activities.
 He has coached youth baseball, basketball, football, soccer and crew.
-Michael really enjoys watching kids develop confidence in their athletic endeavors.
+Michael really enjoys watching those he works with develop confidence in their athletic endeavors.

 Michael is a US Rowing Level 2 Certified Coach

 Sathy Gunawardhana rowed competitively in Sri Lanka at Royal College, an all-boys school, from 1988 to 93.
 During that time, he competed in the Hong Kong Amateur Rowing Championships in 1991 and obtained his high school colors by winning in the Senior Sculls category in 1992.
 He also rowed in the Sri Lanka Nationals, winning in the Intermediate Sculls category in 1992 and was runner up in the Senior Sculls category in 1993.
 He became a US Rowing Level 2 Certified Coach in 2019.